Learn System Design

 Approach

-The first thing we need to do is seperate out the write and read traffic by creating Realtime Messaging Servers that are responsible for sending comments to viewers.
-We seperate this out because the write traffic is much lower than the read traffic and we need to be able to scale the read traffic independently.
+The first thing we need to do is separate out the write and read traffic by creating Realtime Messaging Servers that are responsible for sending comments to viewers.
+We separate this out because the write traffic is much lower than the read traffic and we need to be able to scale the read traffic independently.

 To distribute incoming traffic evenly across our multiple servers we can use a simple load balancing algorithm like round robin.
 Upon connecting to a Realtime Messaging Server through the load balancer, the client needs to send a message informing the server of which live video it is watching.
 The Realtime Messaging Server then updates a mapping in local memory with this information.
 This map would look something like this:

-Where viewerN is a reference to the SSE connection for that viewer.
+Where sseConnection{N} is a pointer to the SSE connection for that viewer.
 Now, anytime a new comment is created, the server can loop through the list of viewers for that live video and send the comment to each one.

 Challenges